 First Alert RD1 Radon Gas Test Kit: Simple charcoal canister for short-term testing.
 Inexpensive and widely available.

-EPA Listed Radon Gas Test Kit: These kits meet EPA’s accuracy and reliability standards.
+EPA-Listed Radon Gas Test Kit: These kits meet the EPA’s standards for accuracy and reliability.
 Available in various brands and types.

 Steps to Take